Connect with us

 Sonos Arc Ultra Soundbar has one rear HDMI port along with one Ethernet port.

 The two upgrades we had been hoping for over the original Arc were a second HDMI port, for direct connection of a disc player, gaming console or streaming player, and DTS:X decoding.
 While it may be possible to add the latter in a software upgrade, hardware is hardware so that second HDMI input isn’t coming to the Arc Ultra… ever.
 Like the original ARC, the Arc Ultra specs say that it can decode standard (legacy) DTS Digital Surround but there is a footnote to that: “This is not an indication of a licensed decoder.”
 So how does one decode DTS without a licensed DTS decoder?
 An intriguing question.
+But one we cannot answer just yet.

 The Arc Ultra is a bit more limited in which surround speakers can be used to augment the immersive effect with rear channels.
 The original Arc supported the following as rear channel speakers: Sonos One, One SL, Play:1, Play:3, Play:5, Five, Era 100, Era 300, Ikea Symfonisk lamp speaker, Symfonisk Gen 2, Sonos Connect:Amp and the Sonos Amp (with any speakers connected).
-For the Arc Ultra, the options are: Era 100, Era 300, Sonos One, One SL, Sonos Five, Symfonisk (Gen 2) or Sonos Amp.
+For the Arc Ultra, the options are: Era 100, Era 300, Sonos One, One SL, Five, Symfonisk (Gen 2) or Sonos Amp.
 So basically the Arc Ultra discontinues support for the Play:1, Play:3 and Play:5 as well as the Connect:Amp and the original Ikea Symfonisk lamp speaker as surround options.
-That last one was a decidedly cool option if you liked your rear speakers to hide in plain site.
+That last one was a decidedly cool option if you liked your rear speakers to hide in plain sight.
 Sonos tells us that these earlier speakers like the Play:1 have “insufficient computational power to support being used as rears with Arc Ultra due to the performance required for modern home theater experiences.”

 Symfonisk lamp speakers